-Amanda Levete trained at the Architectural Association, and after working for Richard Rogers, joined Jan Kaplicky as a partner at Future Systems in 1989.
+Pioneering, inventive, and distinguished, Amanda Levete trained at the Architectural Association, and after working for Richard Rogers, joined Jan Kaplicky as a partner at Future Systems in 1989.
 Recognized worldwide for consistently challenging traditional pre-conceptions of space and demonstrating sensitivity to environmental concerns and efficiency, Future Systems have been quoted as ‘laying down the agenda for architecture in the 21st century.’
-A balance kept between experimental and real projects allows Future Systems to remain at the cutting-edge of the field while it remained in operation until 2009.
+A balance kept between experimental and real projects allowed Future Systems to remain at the cutting-edge of the field while it remained in operation until 2009.

 The buildings they have realized have been award winning and seminal in their influence, including the Haur King House, he West India Quay Floating Bridge, the Natwest Media Centre at Lord’s Cricket Ground, which received the Stirling prize in 1999, and the extraordinary “fly’s eye’ department store of Selfridges in Birmingham.
-Future Systems has produced table ware designs for Alessi and installations ofr the showrooms of the international fashion chains Comme des Garcons in New York, Tokyo, and Paris.
+Future Systems has produced tableware designs for Alessi and installations for the showrooms of the international fashion chains Comme des Garcons in New York, Tokyo, and Paris.

 In June 2008, Levete gave a lecture hosted by Luminaire, preceding reception and special exhibition during the NeoCon World’s Trade Fair in Chicago.
-One-of-a-kind novelties such as the North, part of the Around the Corner series featured at this years Milan Fair 2008, were flown in especially for this event.
+One-of-a-kind novelties such as the North, part of the Around the Corner series featured at the Salone del Mobile 2008, were flown in especially for this event.
 Later in the year, during Art Basel Miami Beach and Design Miami, Levete presented ‘Repeat’ for Luminaire’s exhibition and auction to raise funds for cancer research.
 ‘Repeat’ explored the architectural idea of using identical motifs that create visual interest and complexity.